The Idiosyncratic Volatility Puzzle with Learning and Asymmetric Signal Precision

-We find that the idiosyncratic volatility (IVOL) puzzle exists only among firms that under-perform their benchmark or release negative earnings surprises.
-We explain the findings using a Bayesian updating model in which agents observe noisy signals about future cash flows.
-In this setting, high IVOL increases the likelihood of observing earnings surprises.
-When the noisy surprise is negative, returns exhibit a negative momentum, and the IVOL puzzle emerges.
-When controlling for relative performance and signal precision, the IVOL puzzle disappears.
-Our explanation alone can account for up to 75% of the IVOL puzzle, which is more than all other existing theories combined.
+We document that the idiosyncratic volatility (IVOL) puzzle exists only among firms that underperform their benchmark or release negative earnings surprises.
+We explain these findings using a Bayesian updating model with asymmetric signal precision in which agents observe noisy signals about future cash flows.
+In this setting, negative news are associated with relatively lower signal precision, negative momentum, and low subsequent returns.
+After controlling for relative performance (our proxy of news) and signal precision, the IVOL puzzle disappears.
+This performance- and signal-precision-based explanation alone can account for up to 83% of the IVOL puzzle, which is more than other existing theories combined.

 JEL Classification: G12, G14